Morgan Stanley buying Eaton Vance in deal valued at $7B

 The deal is expected to close in the second quarter of next year.

-Shares of Eaton Vance spiked 43% before the opening bell.
+Shares of Eaton Vance Corp. spiked 45% before the opening bell.
+Morgan Stanley’s stock declined nearly 3%.